 Gov. Nathan Deal opposed the measure, claiming that many school districts voluntarily installed carbon monoxide detectors following the Atlanta incident.
 Instead, he created a task force that released guidelines for schools regarding potential carbon monoxide incidents.
 The guidelines stopped short of requiring all schools to be equipped with the detectors.

 If children are sickened by carbon monoxide while at school there may be a cause of action against the school of the state.
 The prior incident and the task force research revealed that carbon monoxide poisoning is potentially a problem and schools should be safe for the children and adults who are inside.
-Victims should call a Clayton County premises liability attorney at the Law Offices of Shane Smith to schedule a free legal consultation.
+Victims should call a Clayton County premises liability attorney at Shane Smith Law to schedule a free legal consultation.